-The facility for carbothermal synthesis (CTSF) of mixed nitride uranium-plutonium fuel is part of the fuel fabrication/re-fabrication plant of the pilot demonstration energy complex (PDEC) being established at Siberian Chemical Combine (SCC).
+The facility for carbothermal synthesis (CTSF) of mixed uranium-plutonium nitride fuel is part of the fuel Fabrication/Recycling Facility of the Pilot Demonstration Energy Complex (PDEC) being established at the Siberian Chemical Combine (SCC).

 Carbothermal synthesis of nitride fuel is based on recovery of uranium and plutonium dioxides by carbon in nitrogen flow.
 The CTSF equipment includes six horizontal-type high-temperature batch furnaces for carbothermal synthesis of uranium and plutonium nitrides and six cooling chambers for removal of ready-made products without cooling down the furnace.
 The furnaces incorporate retorts to ensure tightness of the reaction zone during synthesis.
 A boat transfer system interconnects tight boxes, airlocks and the furnaces.

 Oxygenated uranium and plutonium dioxide disks are placed in the boats.
 This is done through the inlet box.
 The same box is used to install the boats on special transfer trays.
 The box is filled up with nitrogen low in oxygen and water vapor.
 The airlocks are designed to replace nitrogen by argon.
 They are tightly connected to the inlet and the transfer boxes through tight slide gates.
 The design of the slide gates ensures smooth transfer of the tray with the boat through the transfer system that delivers the boats to the furnace boxes.
 The boxes adjacent to the furnaces incorporate boat lifts to install the boats with the discs in the furnaces.
 The furnace slide gates separate the gas medium in the boxes from that in the furnace.
 Thus, the boats come in the furnace for synthesis of nitrides.